- 3 cups uncooked instant brown rice

 - 1/2 cup water

 - Cook rice according to package directions.
 Meanwhile, in a large nonstick skillet coated with cooking spray, heat oil over medium-high heat.
-Brown pork chops on both sides.
-Remove from the pan.
+Brown pork chops on both sides; remove from pan.

-- Cook and stir onion in drippings over medium-high heat until tender.
-Stir in the tomatoes, broth, parsley and seasonings.
-Bring to a boil.
-Return pork to skillet.
-Reduce heat; simmer, covered, for 6-8 minutes or until a thermometer inserted in pork reads 145°.
+- Add onion to drippings; cook and stir until tender.
+Stir in tomatoes, broth, parsley and seasonings; bring to a boil.
+Return pork to pan.
+Reduce heat; simmer, covered, 6-8 minutes or until a thermometer inserted in pork reads 145°.

-- Remove pork to a serving plate.
-Mix flour and water until smooth; stir into pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Pour over pork; serve with rice.
+- Remove pork to a serving plate; keep warm.
+In a small bowl, mix flour and water until smooth; stir into sauce.
+Bring to a boil, stirring constantly; cook and stir 2 minutes or until thickened.
+Spoon over pork; serve with rice.
 Yield: 6 servings.

 Light-Bodied Red Wine